 Alternative 1 (No Action).
 Retain existing permits and data reporting systems for the for-hire sector.
-Currently, the owner or operator of a vessel for which a charter vessel/headboat permit for Gulf of Mexico (Gulf) coastal migratory pelagic fish, South Atlantic coastal migratory pelagic fish, Gulf reef fish, South Atlantic snapper-grouper, or Atlantic dolphin and wahoo has been issued, or whose vessel fishes for or lands such coastal migratory pelagic fish, reef fish, snapper-grouper, or Atlantic dolphin or wahoo in or from state waters adjoining the applicable Gulf, South Atlantic, or Atlantic exclusive economic zone (EEZ), and who is selected to report by the Science and Research Director(SRD), must maintain a fishing record for each trip, or a portion of such trips as specified by the SRD, on forms provided by the SRD.
+Currently, the owner or operator of a vessel for which a charter vessel/headboat permit for Gulf of Mexico (Gulf) coastal migratory pelagic fish, South Atlantic coastal migratory pelagic fish, Gulf reef fish, South Atlantic snapper-grouper, or Atlantic dolphin and wahoo has been issued, or whose vessel fishes for or lands such coastal migratory pelagic fish, reef fish, snapper-grouper, or Atlantic dolphin or wahoo in or from state waters adjoining the applicable Gulf, South Atlantic, or Atlantic exclusive economic zone (EEZ), and who is selected to report by the Science and Research Director (SRD), must maintain a fishing record for each trip, or a portion of such trips as specified by the SRD, on forms provided by the SRD.
 Completed records for charter vessels must be submitted to the SRD weekly, postmarked no later than seven days after the end of each trip (Sunday).
-Completed records for headboats must be submitted to the SRD monthly and must either be made available to an authorized statistical reporting agent or be postmarked no later than seven days after the end of each month.
-As of January 1, 2013, forms must be submitted via electronic reporting (i.e., computer or internet) as specified by the SRD.
+Completed records for headboats must be submitted to the SRD monthly and must either be made available to an authorized statistical reporting agent or be postmarked no later than seven days after the end of each trip (i.e., computer or internet) as specified by the SRD.